IgorSondors/text_detector/generate_tfrecords/README.md

 ### How to generate tfrecords

-- It is necessary to collect data and do some preprocessing with it for real case similarity purpose
+- It is necessary to collect data and do some preprocessing with it for real case similarity purpose.
+Do perspective transformation for data preprocessing with [this](https://github.com/IgorSondors/CV-preprocessing/blob/master/warp_4clics.py) program

 - Dataset should be labelled with one of the annotators app.
 [VGG Image Annotator](http://www.robots.ox.ac.uk/~vgg/software/via/via.html) is suitable